What is the journal entry for trade discount?

 -This question was submitted by a user and answered by a volunteer of our choice.

-In a layman’s language, a trade discount refers to a reduction/fall in the original price of a commodity.
+In layman’s language, a trade discount refers to a reduction/fall in the original price of a commodity being sold.
 This type of discount is usually granted on the list price of the products by the supplier or wholesaler to the retailer for considerations such as buying goods in bulk, trade relations, etc.

 No journal entry is recorded separately in the books of accounts for trade discounts.
 The entries that are shown in the sales or purchase books are recorded as the net amount.

-This type of discount is simply utilised to determine the net amount for a customer.
+This type of discount is simply utilized to determine the net amount for a customer.
 Since the trade discount is deducted before any exchange takes place, it does not have any accounting entry.

 Example